magomimmo/modern-cljs/doc/tutorial-21.md

-By taking into account that the HTTP server will be used by `Enfocus` for development and testing scopes only, we are going to define the routes and the function to run the server in the `test/clj/enfocus` directory.
+By taking into account that the HTTP server will be used by `Enfocus` for development and testing scopes only, we are going to define the routes and the function to run the server in the `dev-resources/enfocus` directory.
+This is because `lein` adds the `dev-resources` directory to the project `classpath`.

 ```clj
 ;;; test/clj/enfocus/server.clj